scrable/gallery/README.md

 `npm install`

+`npm start --port 8997`

-Navigate in browser to `localhost:5000` and the app should be available.
+Navigate in browser to `localhost:8997` and the app should be available.